SKIP TO COURSE REQUIREMENTS

 It is strongly suggested that students meet with the program advisor in advance of the year they plan to begin the theater major so they can be aware of future production opportunities and other options.

-Courses required for your specific program are listed in the Course Requirements section below.
+The courses required for your specific program are listed in the course requirements section.
 Contact your advisor with questions concerning your degree plan.
-Recognizing that there may be transfer students from other two-year institutions, students should work with theater faculty advisors to make sure that equivalent classes can count toward the major.
+Students should work with theater faculty advisors to make sure that equivalent classes can count toward the major when transferring.

 Requirements (120 credits)

-This course uses full length play scripts, videos of plays and film adaptations to tour the rich traditions of the theater.
-Students are required to demonstrate reading knowledge of all plays on their individual reading/viewing list, through on line discussions, and the focused analysis of six short questions for each play read or seen.
-This class can be done at home or on site at the teaching center, and may be taken for a maximum of eight credits.
+This course uses full-length playscripts, videos of plays and film adaptations to tour the dynamic traditions of the theater.
+Students are to demonstrate reading knowledge of all plays on the reading/viewing list through online discussions, critical/creative thinking activities, and the focused analysis of six short questions for each play read or watched.
+The playscripts are provocative and diverse, exploring theories and concepts of dramatic literature from multiple perspectives, and serving as an entry point into discussions about politics; social justice; and issues of identity, including race, gender, sexuality, class, and subjectivity.

 Full course description for Production and Performance Laboratory